manufarez/legacy/README.md

 2. **Theme Location**
    - All theme code is located in: `/Users/yourusername/code/legacy/app/public/wp-content/themes/legacy`
    - Only the theme folder contents are tracked in Git
+   - You should open your IDE in the theme directory, not the project root

 ### Getting Started